 Abstract: In order to determine Thymus migricus volatile compounds, sampling from two regions of East Azerbaijan province located in Northwestern Iran was performed.
 After drying the samples at room temperature, the essential oils were taken by the hydrodistillation method for 2.5 hours.
 The essential oils were dehydrated over anhydrous sodium sulfate.
 Compositions of the oils were identified by GC and GC-MS analyses.
 The eleven and nine identified compounds from Mishoo and Espiran regions represent 94.62% and 86.08% total oil compositions, respectively.
 In Mishoo, the percentages of main compounds included linalool (65.57%), citronellol (15.63%) and geraniol (2.79%) and in Espiran, there were linalool (46.36%), geraniol (26.74%), and geranyl acetate (6.17%).
 The present chemotype of this species is reported for the first time in East Azarbaijan, Iran.

-Key words: Iran, East Azarbaijan, linalool, hydrodistillation, oil;, Thymus migricus.
+Key words: Iran, East Azarbaijan, linalool, hydrodistillation, oil, Thymus migricus.

 Introduction

 Thymus genus has almost 350 different species distributed worldwide.
 There have been 14 species identified in Iran, of which only four species T. trautvetteri, T. persicus, T. carmanicus and T. daenensis are understood to be endemic in that region (Mozaffarian, 1996).
 Avishane Azerbaijani is a Persian name of T. migricus which is one of the species dispersed in East and West Azerbaijan provinces of Iran.
-In addition to the current distribution in Iran, It is distributed in Turkey, Nakhchivan and Armenia (Jamzad, 2012).
-The essential oil existing in the Thymus genus having several active compounds such as thymol and carvacrol which have several effects such as wound healing, disinfectants, appetizing, anti-inflammatory and anti-coughing properties (Zargari, 1995).
+In addition to the current distribution in Iran, it is distributed in Turkey, Nakhchivan and Armenia (Jamzad, 2012).
+The essential oil existing in the Thymus genus has several active compounds such as thymol and carvacrol which have several effects such as wound healing, disinfectants, appetizing, anti-inflammatory and anti-coughing properties (Zargari, 1995).
 T. migricus is a perennial plant with a height of 25 cm and very split and crack roughly triangular, oval to ovate leaves and flowers of pink to pink white (Rechinger, 1982).
 Yavari et al. (2010) showed that essential oils in T. migricus harbored three main compounds such as thymol (46.6–72.5 %), γ–terpinene (6.2–16.7%) and p cymene (4–6.5%).
 Another study was conducted on T. migricus oil and it was found that carvacrol, thymol and linalool were the main compounds as well (Baȿer et al., 2002).
-Alizadeh et al. (2009) found that essential oil of T. migricus has antifungal properties and this effect is due to different compounds such as thymol (44.9%), geraniol (10.8%), γ terpinene (10.3%), citronellol (8.5%) and pcymene (7.2%).
-Takaloo et al. (2012) showed that the composition of T. migricus essential oil has the highest yields in the flowering stage belonging to the lowest altitude.
-In the latter study, α terpineol (3.4-21.8 %), thymol (3.4 -19.4 %), 1,8-cineole (1.9 -14.5 %) and carvacrol (2.5 -16.1 % ) were the main components of essential oils.
+Alizadeh et al. (2009) found that the essential oil of T. migricus had antifungal properties and this effect was due to different compounds such as thymol (44.9%), geraniol (10.8%), γ terpinene (10.3%), citronellol (8.5%) and pcymene (7.2%).
+Takaloo et al. (2012) showed that the composition of T. migricus essential oil had the highest yields in the flowering stage belonging to the lowest altitude.
+In the latter study, α terpineol (3.4–21.8 %), thymol (3.4 –19.4 %), 1,8-cineole (1.9–14.5 %) and carvacrol (2.5–16.1 % ) were the main components of essential oils.
 According to the ancient uses of Thymus essential oil in pharmaceutical, health and food industries, we aimed to characterize the essential compounds of the essential oil of T. migricus distributed in East Azarbaijan, Iran.

 Material and Methods